eliranwong/ETCBC-remix/MyBible/README.md

 Each Hebrew word is tagged with following information, to work with dictionary module, "ETCBC+"<br />
 - unique numbers assigned to ETCBC lexemes, placed next to Hebrew word<br />
 - ETCBC morphology, placed next to assigned number of ETCBC lexeme<br />
-- unique numbers assigned  to combinations Hebrew lexeme and morphology, placed next to morphology
+- unique numbers assigned to combinations Hebrew lexeme and morphology, placed next to morphology; created for searching<br />
+- asterisks in BHS5(k)t.SQLite3 are tagged with annotations on clause features (kind, typ, rela, where applicable)
 </p>

 <h2>Commentary module</h2>